Myspace: 2003–2005: Beginnings and rise

 In August 2003, several eUniverse employees with Friendster accounts saw potential in its social networking features.
 The group decided to mimic the more popular features of the website.
 Within 10 days, the first version of MySpace was ready for launch, implemented using ColdFusion.
 A complete infrastructure of finance, human resources, technical expertise, bandwidth, and server capacity was available for the site.
 The project was overseen by Brad Greenspan (eUniverse's founder, chairman and CEO), who managed Chris DeWolfe (MySpace's starting CEO), Josh Berman, Tom Anderson (MySpace's starting president), and a team of programmers and resources provided by eUniverse.
 It was during this early period in June 2003, just prior to the birth of MySpace, that Jeffrey Edell was brought on as chairman of parent company Intermix Media.

 The first MySpace users were eUniverse employees.
 The company held contests to see who could sign up the most users. eUniverse used its 20 million users and e-mail subscribers to breathe life into MySpace and move it to the head of the pack of social networking websites.
 A key architect was tech expert Toan Nguyen, who helped stabilize the platform when Greenspan asked him to join the team.
 Co-founder and CTO Aber Whitcomb played an integral role in software architecture, utilizing the then-superior development speed of ColdFusion over other dynamic database driven server-side languages of the time.
 Despite having over ten times the number of developers, Friendster, which was developed in JavaServer Pages (jsp), could not keep up with the speed of development of MySpace and cfm.
 For example, users could customize the background, look and feel of pages on MySpace.

+MySpace originally gained users because of how easy it made to communicate with other users.
+Before MySpace debuted, many people communicated online through Instant Messaging or IM.
+However, MySpace got so popular that people started to use MySpace to message people even more than IM.
+This was especially true in bigger cities that had more people compared to suburbs that still used IM more.

 The MySpace.com domain was originally owned by YourZ.com, Inc., intended until 2002 for use as an online data storage and sharing site.
 By late 2003, it was transitioned from a file storage service to a social networking site.
 A friend who also worked in the data storage business reminded DeWolfe that he had earlier bought the MySpace.com domain.
 DeWolfe suggested they charge a fee for the basic MySpace service.
 However, Greenspan nixed the idea, believing that keeping the site free was necessary to make it a successful community.
 MySpace quickly gained popularity among teenagers and young adults.
 In February 2005, DeWolfe held talks with Mark Zuckerberg over acquiring Facebook, but rejected Zuckerberg's offer to sell Facebook to him for $75 million.
 Some employees of MySpace, including DeWolfe and Berman, were able to purchase equity in the property before MySpace and its parent company eUniverse (now renamed Intermix Media) were bought.